-Motorcyclists must often cope with the unfitting reputation of being wild and dangerous individuals simply for their choice of transportation.
-However, it can be argued motorcyclists are more hyperaware and concerned with their safety while on the road because the risks are so much higher.
+Motorcycle riders must often cope with the unfitting reputation of being wild and dangerous individuals simply for their transportation choice.
+However, it can be argued motorcyclists are more hyperaware and concerned with their own safety while on the road because the risks are so much higher.

-- Doctors or medical professionals may speculate about the cause of the accident before learning of all the details.
+- Doctors or medical professionals may speculate about the cause of the accident before learning all the details.

 - Witnesses may attest to incorrect assumptions regarding your speed, acceleration, etc.

 There are two different types of motorcycle bias: cognitive and emotional.
 Cognitive biases are when someone has a preconceived notion about something that is not based on reality.
 For example, someone might think that all motorcyclists are speeding because they have seen it in the movies.